Makana's Slack-Rock Hawaiian Sounds Take the Global Stage

 A depth and mystery peeks out from around the edges of renowned musician Makana's lighthearted Hawaiian tracks.
 Layers of evocative contrast that take music from good to great: angelic vocals juxtaposed with bold guitar chords, a compelling sadness that somehow feels at home next to bright, melodic swatches of aloha.
 Like an island sunset signaling the day’s end, Makana’s music is at once an invitation to the beautiful and the bittersweet—and it’s taking the global stage.

 A fingerstyle genre of playing, slack-key guitar is older than the blues, originally a hidden gem cherished in private island traditions.
 Makana grew up on these indigenous sounds during his childhood on the shores of Waikiki, and he grew up playing them, too.
-The Hawaiian native started singing when he was seven, playing the ukelele at age nine, and began his slack-key guitar journey at age eleven.
+This local boy started singing when he was seven, playing the ukelele at age nine, and began his slack-key guitar journey at age eleven.
 Now, Makana has taken this traditional music global—and has made it his own, creating what he dubs “slack rock" that combines his slack-guitar style with jazz, electronic music, bluegrass and more.

 Recalling rock poet icons from the ‘60s, Makana's unique style makes him, as Esquire Magazine says, one of slack-guitar's “greatest living players.”
 His creativity, and a virtuosic skill, have earned him praise not only from top media outlets—National Geographic called his sound “a new sonic frontier with deep ties to tradition”—but also from fellow master guitarists like Spanish flamenco master Pepe Romero and Metallica’s famed Kirk Hammet.